No products in the cart.

 Lower Back Strain:

-Lower back strain is a condition that affects many people, causing discomfort and disruption to daily life.
-This condition occurs when muscles and ligaments in the lower back are overstretched or torn.
-It’s a prevalent issue—according to the NHS, approximately one in six adults in the UK suffer from back pain at some point in their lives.
+Lower back strain is a common condition that affects many people, often causing discomfort and interference with daily life.
+This injury occurs when the muscles and ligaments in the lower back become overstretched or torn.
+Lower back pain is widespread—recent estimates show that up to one third of adults in the UK report back pain each year, and as many as 60–80% will experience it at some point in their lives (Versus Arthritis, 2022; Faculty of Occupational Medicine, 2014).

 For Lumbar Sprain